-TLDR: When it comes to selecting the best bank for a joint account, there are a lot of things to consider - like bank fees, online accessibility, any additional perks, and more.
+TLDR: When it comes to selecting the best bank for a joint bank account, there are a lot of things to consider - like bank fees, online accessibility, any additional perks, and more.

 A few advantages to consider:

 There are times when opening a joint account might not be the best idea, especially if you aren't on the same page about how to navigate your finances.
-Moreover, having a joint account means either of you are able to withdraw funds from that account, without getting "approval" from the other party.
-That means that you should be totally comfortable with giving your partner full access to your shared funds.
+Moreover, having a joint account means both of you are able to withdraw funds from that account, without getting "approval" from the other party.
+That means that you need to be totally comfortable giving your partner full access to your shared funds.

-Additionally, you also have the option to turn an existing individual checking account into a joint account.
+Additionally, you may also have the option to turn an existing individual checking account into a joint account.
 To do so, you’ll want to contact your bank and add your partner as a co-owner of that account.

 Depending on the bank, joint bank accounts can charge anywhere from $0 to $15 in monthly maintenance fees.
 According to a recent MyBankTracker study, the average account costs $9.60 per month in maintenance fees just for it to exist.
 Some banks offer ways to avoid these fees, like maintaining a specific minimum balance or enrolling in direct deposit.
 However, it's best to make sure you can qualify for a fee waiver before opening the account.
 Otherwise, try to find an account that doesn't charge monthly fees.

-Given how much of our lives have gone digital, it’s not surprising that many young couples are looking for banks that are easily accessible on the go.
+Given how much of our lives are digital, it’s not surprising that many young couples look for banks that are easily accessible on-the-go.
 Whether it’s the ability to deposit a check via your phone or access help when you want, online banks typically have strong mobile and web apps that make it easy to manage your money.

 Some banks offer bonuses just for signing up.
 This reward shouldn't be your only reason for opening an account with a specific bank.
 However, it never hurts to make a $100 or more off of something you were already planning to do.
 Look around for sign-up rewards by searching for terms like “bank name sign up bonus”.

 Look into the bank's ATM network to make sure you'll be able to withdraw your cash quickly and cheaply.
 If it's a physical bank, see how many branches are near you and how many in-network ATMs are within driving distance.